ajeetshah/springboot/README.md

 ## Todo

-- Connect with Redis
+- Connect with RabbitMQ
-- Rest API doc
 - Connect with postgres
-- On the auto format on save
+- Logging in files: logback
+- OOPs and Design Patterns
+- Exception Handling
+- Read property values in code

 ## Done